jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 ---

-## Conclusion
+## Conclusions

+We've seen the problems with expected value, and how realized value naturally resolves them.
+But does this mean realized value is a better decision-making framework than expected value?

+It's a challenging question, because it's fundamentally philosophical.
+*Within* the context of a specific framework, it's straightforward to identify which *choices* are superior.
+Indeed, that's the whole purpose of a framework, which is at its core nothing more than a way of inducing a ranking over choices.

+But comparing *between* frameworks is an entirely different ballgame.
+There's no external, objective metric that will tell us which is the best.
+We're forced to invoke subjective arguments: about which frameworks make the most sense, seem like they work well, or just "feel right".
+For people who consider themselves objective, rational decision-makers, this can be an uncomfortable realization.

+Personally, I am sold on the idea of maximizing realizable value instead of expected value.
+I find it elegant, natural, and feel it aligns well with intuitions.
-Hopefully, those of you who are still with me are on board with the idea that we should be maximizing realizable value instead of expected value.
+Hopefully, those of you who are still with me at this point are also on board.
 And for those that aren’t – I am excited to hear your counter-arguments.

-The final question is: how does this change our decision-making?
-In general, I think the proper rule of thumb is to avoid taking any bets that have negative RV.
-Just as was the case with EV,

 That being said, I would be surprised if realizable-value maximization is the end of the story when it comes to decision-making frameworks.
 Most likely, it has its own subtle issues, and given enough time, a paradox will rear its ugly head once more.
-When that happens, I will be right there alongside everyone else striving to find an even better decision-making framework.
+When that happens, I will be right there alongside everyone else striving to replace RV with an even better decision-making framework.

+---

+The final question is: how does understanding realizable value impact our decision-making?

+The biggest change is that we need to view our decisions more holistically.
+We each have a single bankroll maintained over the course of our lifetime, and in order to maximize its value, we need to place each wager on the basis of how it will affect us, long-term.
+Similarly, whereas expected value can always be computed for a single play of a game, realizable value forces us to consider that the value is dependent on the amount of times we will be able to play it.
+It is simply not possible to make good decisions when each individual bet is considered in isolation.

+However, in most day-to-day situations, I think that it is unlikely that you need to change much.
+As we have seen, EV and RV make identical recommendations when the wager is a small fraction of the total bankroll.
+Small risks can therefore be understood perfectly well through the conventional lens of EV.
+But for major investments or life-changing decisions, situations where you will be thinking very hard about the proper outcome, realizable value is the proper concept to think about.

+But if it takes time to fully incorporate this new mindset, that's okay too.
-The road from St. Petersburg is long, but the journey is only beginning.
+The road to St. Petersburg is long.
+Our journey is only beginning.

 ---